Luke 2:14 "good will toward men" or the Vatican Versions?

 First of all it should be noted that "good will toward men" (εν ανθρωποις ευδοκια - en anthropois eudokia) as found in the KJB is the reading of the Majority of all remaining Greek manuscripts we have today.

 Our opponent mentioned B (Vaticanus) and Aleph (Sinaiticus) as supporting his view.
 Vaticanus and Sinaiticus mss. are the ones from which most modern versions are translated.
-They originally read "MEN OF GOOD WILL" (εν ανθρωποις ευδοκιας) rather than "good will to or among men", but it should be noted that BOTH Sinaiticus and Vaticanus were corrected by later scribes to read as does the KJB = "GOOD WILL TOWARD MEN".
+They originally read "MEN OF GOOD WILL" (εν ανθρωποις ευδοκιας) rather than "good will to or among men", but it should be noted that BOTH Sinaiticus and Vaticanus were corrected to read as does the KJB = "GOOD WILL TOWARD MEN".

 It is primarily A and D that read "to men of good will" as well as the Latin Vulgate which reads "gloria in altissimis Deo et in terra pax in hominibus bonze voluntaries" = "peace to men OF GOOD WILL."

 Wycliffe 1395 as well as the Catholic Douay-Rheims were both translated from the Latin Vulgate and say "peace TO MEN OF GOOD WILL."
 If nothing else, at least they gave a literal reading of their incorrect text.

 Most modern versions like the ESV, NIV, NASB, NET, Holman etc. that follow this corrupt reading all radically paraphrase it so as to conceal what their wrong text actually says. - "peace to men of good will."

 Not only do the Majority of all existing Greek manuscripts read as does the KJB - "good will to men" - but so also do mss.
 E, G, H, K, L, M, P, S, U, V, Gamma, Delta, Theta, Lambda, Xi, Psi, Y, Omega and many others.